dantard/unizar-pound-ros-pkg/README.md

 * `period` the expected period of the topic in ms, for example `100`
 * `time_to_live` period during the which the message is considered valid in ms, for example `500`

+The data type used must be specified in the `config/data_types.h` file.
+For example:

+`#include <std_msgs/Float64.h>`

-For additional informations contact `dantard@unizar.es`
+For additional information check http://wiki.ros.org/ros-rt-wmp and/or contact dantard@unizar.es